Let’s talk about the cause of knee pain. More importantly, I want to discuss why it’s not just the knee you should be thinking about.

 Knee pain is so common that it affects 25% of all adults in some way, shape or form.

 Terms such as growing pains, knee tendonitis, meniscal tears, patellofemoral pain, Iliotibial band syndrome, arthritis, etc, are all becoming more widely recognized and understood by the general public.

-In short, there’s every chance either you suffer from knee pain, or you know someone who does.
+In short, there's every chance you may suffer from knee pain, or you know someone who does.

 Yet despite how common it is, we still often lack the necessary perspective to understand the underlying cause of knee pain.
 Interestingly, it's not often what you'd immediately expect.

 So, as a Physiotherapist, here is what I've come to understand are the most common (and often hidden) causes of knee pain.

 As I'm sure most are aware, the knee's primary role is to hinge backward and forward.
 However, we often forget its connection to the ankle and hip.
 It's literally stuck in the middle and at their mercy.

 The knee is not the isolated joint many see it as.
 It’s just one aspect of your leg.
 It all works together.

 This tendency to miss the bigger picture can make it hard to understand your knee pain.
 It's hard to solve the whole puzzle if you don't have all the pieces.

 As a Physio, it seems that most feel their knee pain just “happens".
 Accidents happen of course, but for the majority of us, our knees feel fine until they aren't.